MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-users.md

 You can take action on this information.
 You might decide that you spend too much time in meetings, for example, and adopt a personal goal of running more efficient meetings.

-Note that these insights are derived from data that is already available to you in the following places:
+These insights are derived from data that is already available to you in the following places:

 * Your Exchange Online mailbox
 * Your activity in OneDrive and SharePoint documents